 Throughout this trip, you will visit archaeological sites that may require up to two miles of hiking on uneven terrain and up/down hillsides for access.
-You should be comfortable with sitting and standing for long periods of time while visiting historic sites and driving to locations.
+You should be comfortable with sitting and standing for long periods of time while visiting historic sites and riding in a van to locations.
 Elevation during the trip will be between sea-level and 4,200 ft.
 We recommend ramping up your exercise regime prior to arrival.
 If you are concerned about your ability to do any of these activities, please consult your physician.

 Tuition is per person and based on shared accommodations.
 Tuition includes scholar honoraria, accommodations, meals listed, entry fees and permits, most gratuities, and transportation from arrival in Tucson, Arizona, on November 6, 2018, until departure from Tucson on November 15, 2018.
 Transportation to and from Tucson is your responsibility.